DariaClem/Resistance-World-War-II-Part-2/README.md

 > Technical Data

-From the keyboard, options (int) will be read in the menu, followed by enter.
+From the keyboard, options (int) will be read within the menu, followed by _enter_.
 Depending on the choice made, the user will be able to process a series of objects read earlier.
-The menu is built in this way, the names being suggestive and supporting the user:
+The menu is built in this way, the names being suggestive:

 - Human Resources
   - Weapon Manager